 - Multiple sclerosis

 Poor concentration is usually symptomatic of an underlying issue, such as a mood disorder (depression, anxiety, etc.), lifestyle choices or disease.
 Individuals who experience a constant inability to concentrate should see their physician to discuss whether or not an illness could be causing the problem.

 Those with poor concentration can take steps to better their ability to concentrate.
 Here are a few tips for individuals who suffer with an inability to concentrate:

-– Exercise — Physical activity provides a quick and easy avenue to increase the health of your brain.
+- Exercise— Physical activity for concentration, provides a quick and easy avenue to increase the health of your brain.
 Exercise not only refocuses your energy, it also oxygenates the brain.
 If you have poor concentration, add exercise to your lifestyle.

 What are your tips for bettering your ability to concentrate?
 We’d love to hear from you.
-Leave a comment on this blog post and share with Disability Living today.
+Leave a comment on this blog post and share with the NBA today.

 The National Benefit Authority is Canada’s leading service provider of the Disability Tax Credit, a disability program that offers financial support to people with medical conditions, including memory loss.
 We’ve helped over 40,000 Canadians successfully receive their Canadian disability benefits!